Tanja Andersen: My story

 I chose to take a job again in May 2018, because I had used up my inheritance.
 At that time, I tried to start an association.
 I closed that down and instead started a private single business, which I still operate today.

-At the beginning of 2018, I found out that I’m addicted to pain.
+I found out that I’m addicted to pain.
 I purposefully put myself in situations where I will be hurt.
 I chose men that were harmful to me.
 It did not matter that they were not aware of their own feelings, because I did not even acknowledge my own pain.
 I have allowed myself to be raped and in some cases ‘raped myself’ using a man that I met.
 If the man found pleasure, I had done my job.
 I often went into the bathroom, hid my tears and settled down so as not to appear weak.
 I kept my real face behind a mask.